-Our Commissions Programme has resulting in a growing programme of permanent works for the city.
+Our previous Commissions Programme has resulting in a number of permanent works for the city.
 A map of works can be found here.

 Bobby Niven, Palm House, 2017 (Open to members of the general public on request)